frank-mck/CV/README.md

 ## Skills

+**Adaptable** - Working in an environment that aims to develop adults with learning disabilities to become independent, confident and successful, takes a lot of commpassion, patience, understanding and creativity.
+I needed to adapt to everyones individual needs and communication style.
+Some could only communicate via sign language which meant i had to learn some Makaton, some would communicate through mimicking.
+Because of the range of needs for every adult, the sessions i would run would need to be well thought out as to engage everyone and have everyone communicating with their peers whilst learning and having fun.

-Resilience - Being able to constantly fail and get back up with the willingness to improve and the confidence to know that I can eventually solve my problem, is a skill that I know is going to serve me well as a developer.
+**Resilience** - Being able to constantly fail and get back up with the willingness to improve and the confidence to know that I can eventually solve my problem, is a skill that I know is going to serve me well as a developer.
 I did not believe i could become a successful developer when i first started coding.
 My confidence was low, i was constantly confused and I didnt enjoy coding most of the time.
 I knew this would change, and all i had to do was trust the process, and eventually i would become confident.
 This did happen.
 Now everyday i am improving and becoming a stronger developer with the confidence to know that i can become whatever i set my mind to.

-Self motivator - During lockdown, i had a lot of time that i wanted to use productively.
-I enrolled in 100 DaysOfCode on twitter to better my programming skills as a challenge.
+**Self motivator** - During lockdown, i had a lot of time that i wanted to use productively.
+I enrolled in 100 DaysOfCode challenge on twitter, to better my programming skills and increase discipline.
 Whilst coding for 100 days in a row, i built many projects and a portfolio, I completed FCC Web Development Curriculum and reached Kata 5 on Codewars.

 #### This Skill